zama-ai/concrete-ml/docs/dev/howto/docker.md

-# Set up Docker
+# Set Up Docker

-## Setting up docker and X forwarding
+## Setting up Docker and X forwarding

-Before you start this section, go ahead and install docker.
-You can follow [this](https://docs.docker.com/engine/install/) official guide for that.
+Before you start this section, go ahead and install Docker.
+You can follow [this](https://docs.docker.com/engine/install/) official guide if you require assistance.

-X forwarding means redirecting display to your host machine screen so that the docker container can display things on your screen (otherwise you would only get CLI/terminal interface to your container).
+X forwarding means redirecting the display to your host machine screen so that the Docker container can display things on your screen (otherwise you would only get CLI/terminal interface to your container).

 ### Linux